piebotai/bot/README.md

 _config-example.py
 ```

-For now, you can now safely ignore `_config-example.py`.
+For now, you can safely ignore `_config-example.py`.
 Open `_config.py` in your text editor of choice, and configure your environment accordingly:

 #### environment